Weighted slice rank and a minimax correspondence to Strassen's spectra: Invariance, polystability and semistability

 Since the representations $V_1$, $V_2$ and $V_3$ are irreducible, the only subspaces $U_i \subseteq V_i$ that are invariant under $\rho_i(g)$ for all $g \in \Gamma$ are $V_i$ itself and the zero subspace.
 This means that there is no proper parabolic subgroup of $\SL(V_1) \times \SL(V_2) \times \SL(V_3)$ containing $\{(\hat\rho_1(g), \hat\rho_2(g), \hat\rho_3(g)) \mid g \in \Gamma\}$.
 Using Kempf's polystability test (\cref{th:kempf}) we conclude that $T$ is polystable. \end{proof}

 \paragraph{Acknowledgements} MC and VL acknowledge financial support from the European Research Council (ERC Grant Agreement No.\ 818761) and VILLUM FONDEN via the QMATH Centre of Excellence (Grant No.\ 10059).
+MC acknowledges financial support from the Novo Nordisk Foundation (grant NNF20OC0059939 “Quantum for Life”).
+JZ was supported by a Simons Junior Fellowship and NWO Veni grant VI.Veni.212.284.
 JZ thanks Visu Makam, Michael Walter, Yinan Li and Harold Nieuwboer for helpful discussions.
-The authors thank anonymous referees for helpful comments.
+We thank Fabien Pazuki for the help with the French translation of the abstract.
+The authors are grateful to the anonymous referees for helpful comments.